1-Lipschitz Network Initialization for Certifiably Robust Classification Applications: A Decay Problem: Feed Forward Variance With Bias

-The results were the same as those of Kaiming and Xavier, except for the addition bias term.
+The results were the same as those of Kaiming and Xavier, except for the addition of a bias term.
 Given the independence between the terms, the layer's variance could be expanded as:

 The $\E{x_l}$ does not have zero mean because the previous layer is $x_l = \max(0, y_{l - 1})$ and thus does not have zero mean.
 As such, $\E{x_l^2} = \E{\max(0, y_{l - 1})^2}$ needed to be handled.